In the media, we all see comedic characters who make us laugh and help us enjoy a movie, a sitcom, or a close friend of ours who we find hysterical.

 - Patients are unaware of their actions and are unable to comprehend or respond to others’ reactions.

 - Witzelsucht is most common in people who have frontal lobe damage, particularly frontal lobe tumors or trauma.

 - In rare cases, patients with Witzelsucht will be hypersexual.

 Case # 1:

-A 30 year old, a right handed man was admitted to the department of neurology for irritability, inappropriate behavior and morbid hyperphagia with obesity.
-His inappropriate laughter and persistent pun and joke telling was a sharp contrast to his personality, the theological scholar, known for his exceptional memory as opposed to his sense of humor.
+A 30-year-old, right-handed man was admitted to the department of neurology for irritability, inappropriate behavior, and morbid hyperphagia with obesity.
+His inappropriate laughter and persistent pun and joke-telling were a sharp contrast to his personality.
+The theological scholar, known for his exceptional memory, was behaving in a way that he had never behaved before.

-To the patient, his behavior seemed normal, which explains why he remained non-discriminating toward his jokes, their context, and their impression on those around him.
+To the patient, his behavior seemed normal, which explains why people remained non-discriminating toward his jokes, their context, and the way he acted towards others.
 Neurological examination revealed mild spastic right hemiparesis with minimal motor coordination and impairment of voluntary fine movements.

 Additionally, verbal and performance tests showed evidence of poor concentration skills, high distractibility, and difficulty with visual-spatial tasks.
 The patient’s performance on the Wisconsin Card Sorting Test was severely impaired, suggesting frontal dysfunction.

 A 56-year-old man, nicknamed KS, was admitted to the hospital with signs of a putaminal hemorrhage, including dense paralysis on the left side of his body and face, difficulty swallowing, and visual field defects on his left side.
 He then became euphoric and outspoken, speaking in puns and witticisms within an exaggerated smile.